wisdomwest/alx-files_manager/README.md

 localPath: for a type=file|image, the absolute path to the file save in local Return the new file with a status code 201

+TASK 6: Get and list file
+mandatory
+In the file routes/index.js, add 2 new endpoints:

+GET /files/:id => FilesController.getShow
+GET /files => FilesController.getIndex
+In the file controllers/FilesController.js, add the 2 new endpoints:

+GET /files/:id should retrieve the file document based on the ID:

+Retrieve the user based on the token:
+If not found, return an error Unauthorized with a status code 401 If no file document is linked to the user and the ID passed as parameter, return an error Not found with a status code 404 Otherwise, return the file document
+GET /files should retrieve all users file documents for a specific parentId and with pagination:

+Retrieve the user based on the token:
+If not found, return an error Unauthorized with a status code 401 Based on the query parameters parentId and page, return the list of file document
+parentId:
+No validation of parentId needed - if the parentId is not linked to any user folder, returns an empty list By default, parentId is equal to 0 = the root
+Pagination:
+Each page should be 20 items max page query parameter starts at 0 for the first page.
+If equals to 1, it means it’s the second page (form the 20th to the 40th), etc…
+Pagination can be done directly by the aggregate of MongoDB

+TASK 7: File publish/unpublish
+mandatory
+In the file routes/index.js, add 2 new endpoints:

+PUT /files/:id/publish => FilesController.putPublish
+PUT /files/:id/publish => FilesController.putUnpublish
+In the file controllers/FilesController.js, add the 2 new endpoints:

+PUT /files/:id/publish should set isPublic to true on the file document based on the ID:

+Retrieve the user based on the token:
+If not found, return an error Unauthorized with a status code 401 If no file document is linked to the user and the ID passed as parameter, return an error Not found with a status code 404
+Otherwise:
+Update the value of isPublic to true
+And return the file document with a status code 200 PUT /files/:id/unpublish should set isPublic to false on the file document based on the ID:

+Retrieve the user based on the token:
+If not found, return an error Unauthorized with a status code 401 If no file document is linked to the user and the ID passed as parameter, return an error Not found with a status code 404
+Otherwise:
+Update the value of isPublic to false
+And return the file document with a status code 200